Want opportunities, promotion, and ever-growing influence? Here’s how:

 I remember every person that opened a major door for me.
 Interesting.

-- The first person that invited me to speak at their conference.
+- The first person that invited me, at 19 years old, to perform at their conference.
 (Dave Allport)

 - The first person that gave me a shot to be interviewed on their podcast.
 (Wisdom Moon)